← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 3. Wait 5 minutes

-Before continue, please, input n8n subdomain you're planning to use (no www, no https), something like "n8n.mycompany.com" — this affects the scripts below:
+Before continuing, please enter N8N subdomain you're planning to use (no www, no https), something like "n8n.mycompany.com" — this affects the scripts below:

-6. Type “yes” and press enter.
-You are logged in to the server now.
+5. Type “yes” and press enter.
+You’re now logged in to your instance now.

 1. Open n8n.mycompany.com (this link is not active because you haven't input subdomain earlier).